aosabook/500lines/pedometer/chapter.md

 The final method, limit_1000, takes a series of data, and returns the first 1000 points.
 We'll see this used in another view shortly.

-Back to the trials view.
-The trials view renders an error if one exists, renders summary.erb with all trials to present the table of trial data, and then creates the input form for user and device info.
+Back to the `uploads` view.
+The `uploads` view renders an error if one exists, renders summary.erb with all uploads to present the table of upload data, and then creates the input form for user and device info.

 ### Things to note
 * Here we once again see spearation of concerns.
 To keep as much logic as possible out of the view, we use a ViewHelper to format the data.
 The view's responsibility is to present data, not format it, so we split that out into a separate class.

-The last and largest portion of the trials view is the layout of the form that allows a user to input data.
+The last and largest portion of the uploads view is the layout of the form that allows a user to input data.
 Note that the form, on submission, posts to the create action, which we'll discuss as our last action.
 All input fields either have placeholder text to indicate the data needed, or, in the case of select fields, a placeholder field.
 The fields that require numerical data are of type number so that the browser doesn't allow submission of the form unless proper data is passed in.

 TODO: Discussion around client-side validation as well as server-side validation.
 Make note that the trial number is set to numerical data even though the model accepts a string.

-### get '/trial/*'
+### get '/upload/*'

-The get '/trial/*' route is called with a file path.
-For example: http://localhost:4567/trial/public/uploads/female-168.0-70.0_100-100-1-walk-c.txt.
-It sets @trial through Trial.find, passing in the file_name from the url.
-It then loads up the trial.erb view.
+The get '/upload/*' route is called with a file path.
+For example: http://localhost:4567/upload/public/uploads/female-168.0-70.0_100-100-1-walk-c.txt.
+It sets `@upload` through `Upload.find`, passing in the `file_name` from the url.
+It then loads up the `upload.erb` view.

 ~~~~~~~
 <script src="/jquery.min.js"></script>